Entries categorized as ‘One Man's Diagnosis of Biz Caz Blues’

 I had bought the pants at a Banana Republic one weekday morning after I was caught in a torrential rainstorm that drenched my Banana Republic chinos.
 Not wanting to spend the day in wet clothes I made the trip to the Banana Republic that is conveniently and appropriately located at the center of all the downtown office buildings.
 The store was crowded for 10:15 a.m.
 It was filled with other water-logged office workers.

-Categories: One Man's Diagnosis of Biz Caz Blues
+One Man’s Diagnosis of Biz Caz Blues, Part 1: The Biz Caz Blues Symptoms

 I fell into a funk around the time I graduated from college and started my office job.
 The symptoms weren’t severe at first.
 I didn’t feel depressed.
 It was more of a lack of energy than sadness.
 All the enthusiasm and spirit of my college years were gone.
 My senses were muted.